MathWorks Test Results Database (TRDB)

 Internal Web app for investigating software test failures

 The Test Results Database (TRDB) is a key internal app used by 1500+ members of the MathWorks development organization to review and investigate failures in automated software tests.
-It is used by several distinct user groups with very different usage patterns and domain expertise.
 The area is complex and technical and involves many concepts unique to MathWorks' build and test environment.

 Because TRDB is an internal app, we were blessed with easy user access.
 We interviewed and observed users to understand how they used the existing version and identify pain points.
 I ran several collaborative workflow mapping exercises to help us understand key workflows.

-Early on we decided to center the main page design on a toolstrip.
-The pattern is a standard in MathWorks' internal and customer-facing apps, which meant it would be familiar to all of the app's users.
+To address the discoverability and learnability problems, I proposed a toolstrip.
+The pattern is a standard in MathWorks' products, which meant it would be familiar to all of the app's users.
 It would also address some of the discoverability problems by putting most of the app's features in a central location.

-Next, I started fleshing out the ideas into Axure wireframes.
+Next, I started fleshing out the ideas into wireframes using Axure RP.
 Rapid prototyping allowed us to work through many different ideas very quickly, with plenty of design review and iteration along the way.
 The details evolved a lot as the project moved forward, but these early concepts were immensely helpful in developing a big-picture vision of what we wanted the final product to be.